freeCodeCamp/freeCodeCamp/docs/how-to-work-on-coding-challenges.md

 Our goal is to communicate the single point that the challenge is trying to teach, and test that they have understood that point.

 Challenge tests can make use of the Node.js and Chai.js assertion libraries.
 Also, if needed, user-generated code can be accessed in the `code` variable.
 In addition, the `__helpers` object exposes several functions that simplify the process of writing tests.
-The available functions are defined in _client/src/utils/curriculum-helpers.ts_.
+The available functions are defined in the [curriculum-helpers](https://github.com/freeCodeCamp/curriculum-helpers/blob/main/lib/index.ts) repo.

 ## Formatting Seed Code